serverless/blog/posts/2016-11-24-how-serverless-tells-me-when-we-can-go-kiteboarding.md

 ### Connect the clock to the internet
 I decided to work with a Photon (made by Particle.io).
 A microprocessor which auto-connects to the Particle-Cloud once set up.
-The particle can be programmed with C-code.
+The particle can be programmed in C.

 <p align="center">
   <img width="400" src="https://github.com/douweh/windclock_serverless/blob/master/photon.jpg">